 Low transmission fluid can cause a lot of problems and even damage your transmission.

 Your transmission uses the transmission fluid for several purposes.
-Mainly it is used as a hydraulic fluid, it transfers power with your converter between the gears and the engine.
+Mainly it is used as a hydraulic fluid, and it transfers power with your converter between the gears and the engine.
 It is also used to lubricate, clean and cool down your transmission parts.

 If you are suspicious about your transmission fluid level, you should always check it as fast as possible.
 If you drive too far with low transmission fluid, your transmission may fail caused by overheating or lack of lubrication.

 There are a lot of possible low transmission fluid symptoms, but here you will find the most common.

 The most common symptom of low transmission fluid is slipping from your transmission.
 Your transmission requires hydraulic pressure to connect the force between the engine and your wheels.
 If this pressure gets too low, the transmission will slip and you may notice it by the engine RPM’s is higher than usual when you are driving.

 The transmission requires stable and the right amount of fluid pressure to change gears for you.
 If your transmission fluid is low, the transmission can have problems to build up the right amount of pressure required to shift gears properly.
 In some cases, the transmission may not change gears at all and it will be stuck in one gear.

 If you have low transmission fluid, it can cause late engagement between gears.
 When you put your gear lever into neutral or drive, it has to build up pressure before the car starts moving.
 If the fluid level is low, it can take a longer time to build up pressure inside the transmission and converter.
 If the fluid level is low, you will often get a delay of 2-3 seconds.